 - The Many Potential Parties at Risk for Being Sued

 - Retaining an Excellent Attorney is the First Step to Avoid Further Bleed

 Michael Ehline, of Ehline Law Firm, knows this first hand.
 You see, as a quad rider himself, he has personal knowledge of how easy it is for one to be unexpectedly and significantly hurt while riding.
 These fun, yet dangerous motor vehicles were first introduced in the early 1970s by Honda, and come in models with two, three, or four wheels, or “quads.”
-Despite the bad press, each year they grow in popularity, although sadly as their popularity grows, the number of blows to the life or safety of riders also grows.
+Despite the bad press, ATVs grow in popularity yearly, as do ATV accidents.

 Why Do Kids Get Hurt Often On ATV's?

-When a tragic event such as being crushed or tossed by a quad occurs, you need to be able to intelligently discuss the incident with an attorney, like Ehline Law Firm.
+When a tragic event such as being crushed or tossed by a quad occurs, you need to be able to intelligently discuss your incident with a superb Los Angeles personal injury attorney, like those working for Ehline Law Firm.
 Due to our vast legal experience and people skills generally, we are known in the industry as the “motorcycle rider’s friend.”
 We have nailed down millions of dollars in compensation for our past clients, and we also become their friends.